spesmilo/electrum-docs/tor.rst

 Option 2: Multiple servers but Tor Main
 ---------------------------------------
-Same as above until the command to launch electrum, Remove the -1 making it
+Same as above until the command to launch Electrum, Remove the -1 making it

 ./electrum -s electrums3lojbuj.onion:50001:t -p socks5:localhost:9050

-For this one you can also just launch electrum and click on the Green or Red icon on the bottom right to bring up server information
+For this one, you can also just launch Electrum and click on the Green or Red icon on the bottom right to bring up server information

 Untick the box for Auto and enter;